Articles and Photos by David "Q." May All rights reserved ©2001-2012

 Paris is not unique in this regard.
 Stealing bicycles, unfortunately, is both a sport and a business in all the cities of Europe -- and many in the United States.
 The best protection is to have a crummy bicycle and to lock every part of it up or remove it.
 Thus stealing your bicycle is not worth the effort.
 Since readers of this site will not want a poor quality bicycle, my advice is to leave it locked up (to a solid object) only briefly, if at all, and only during the day.)

-To cycle around Paris rent a city bike or a Velib.
+To cycle around Paris rent a city bike, a Velib, or a Gobee.

 If you have a good quality bicycle, the only good alternative is to store your bike at your hotel.
 This is an excellent solution, and it works almost without exception in the countryside, but in central Paris only a few hotels will accept bicycles because there is no place to put them.
 I asked around a bit some years ago, and has found several moderate priced and inexpensive hotels that will accept one or two bicycles.
 So it is possible for a couple of travelers.
 Do try calling several hotels personally, being very polite, and probably you will find one accepts bikes.
 Hotels with a small courtyard or luggage room are possible candidates.
 Even after an intital "no", people may empathize with your situation, if it is explained.
 Explain what you are doing and ask the hotel if they have any suggestions.
 Maybe they will.

 Paris railway stations used to have manual luggage storage areas ("consignes") that would store bicycles for a reasonale price.
 Some Internet sites of high visibility say they still do, but the SNCF itself and other sites make clear that they do not.